 WoodWick has some very unique candles in their collections.
-Obviously, the wood wicks set them apart on their own, but when you see their Ribbonwick or Hearthwick lines you will see just how different they are.
+Obviously, the wood wicks set them apart on their own, but when you see their Ribbonwick or Hearthwick lines you will see just how different they can be.
 The candle we bought to do this review was from their Trilogy line.
 These candles use their traditional recycled wood wicks but are layered with multiple scents.
 The scent we chose was the Nautical Trilogy Candle which is comprised of the trio of scents: Tropical Oasis, Sand & Driftwood, and At the Beach.
 We chose this one after reading some reviews done by others on Amazon for the individual scents and we wanted to see how all three worked for ourselves.

 Is it Scent-sational?